 Thomas Mollo is a British painter working from a studio in Norfolk.
+His work explores imagined landscapes and natural forms shaped by memory, atmosphere and feeling.

 Mollo comes from a family of artists.
 Both his grandparents studied painting at the Royal College of Art in the 1920s, and his father was a film designer, with work now held in the collections of the V&A.